lvh/icecap/doc/intro.md

 ## How does it actually work?

-This section describes the meat and potatoes of icecaps' cryptographic backing.
+This section describes the meat and potatoes of icecap's cryptographic backing.

 ### Definitions